iansinnott/addr.fyi/README.md

 This project is one that I thought of which I could use to dip my toes into the crypto dev world while still using extremely familiar technology.
 After all, there is no actual crypto tech used here--it's just grabbing info from a central API (Etherscan).

+## Cloudflare Workers

+NOTE: This projects makes use of cloudflare workers to proxy requests.
+The worker can be found [here](https://dash.cloudflare.com/55f6c019d4b035caaa2a30c4b7c9a11f/workers/edit/misty-meadow-7523) (must be logged in).

 ## Available Scripts

 In the project directory, you can run: